tuki0918/image-shield/README.md

 > [!NOTE]
 > - The recommended mode is **Shuffle + Encrypt** for better security.
 > - The `manifest.json` file contains the necessary information for restoration, but it does not include the secret key.
+> - Input images are converted to PNG format.